 In designated areas of Utah, Nevada, and the Pacific Flyway portion of Montana, an open season for taking a limited number of swans may be selected.
 Permits will be issued by States and will authorize each permittee to take no more than 1 swan per season.
-The season may open no earlier than the Saturday nearest October 1 (October 2).
-The States must implement a harvestmonitoring program to measure the species composition of the swan harvest.
+The season may open no earlier than the Saturday nearest October 1 (September 30).
+The States must implement a harvest-monitoring program to measure the species composition of the swan harvest.
 In Utah and Nevada, the harvest-monitoring program must require that all harvested swans or their species-determinant parts be examined by either State or Federal biologists for the purpose of species classification.
 All States should use appropriate measures to maximize hunter compliance in providing bagged swans for examination or, in the case of Montana, reporting bill-measurement and color information.
-All States must provide to the Service by June 30, 1998, a report covering harvest, hunter participation, reporting compliance, and monitoring of swan populations in the designated hunt areas.
+All States must achieve at least an 80percent compliance rate, or subsequent permits will be reduced by 10 percent.
+All States must provide to the Service by June 30, 2001, a report covering harvest, hunter participation, reporting compliance, and monitoring of swan populations in the designated hunt areas.
 These seasons will be subject to the following conditions:

-In Utah, no more than 2,750 permits may be issued.
-The season must end no later than the first Sunday in December (December 6) or upon attainment of 15 trumpeter swans in the harvest, whichever occurs earliest.
+In Utah, no more than 2,000 permits may be issued.
+The season must end no later than the second Sunday in December (December 10) or upon attainment of 10 trumpeter swans in the harvest, whichever occurs earliest.

 In Nevada, no more than 650 permits may be issued.
-The season must end no later than the Sunday following January 1 (January 2) or upon attainment of 5 trumpeter swans in the harvest, whichever occurs earliest.
+The season must end no later than the Sunday following January 1 (January 7) or upon attainment of 5 trumpeter swans in the harvest, whichever occurs earliest.